-Here, you will find a comprehensive list of the top events and festivals taking place in Thailand throughout 2023 and beyond.
-From buddhist holidays, cultural events to music festivals, there is always something exciting happening in magical Thailand.
+Here, you will find a comprehensive list of the top events and festivals taking place in Thailand throughout 2025 and beyond.
+From Buddhist holidays to cultural events to music festivals, there is always something exciting happening in magical Thailand.

 Take a look and start planning your trip to Thailand today!